naparuba/tanuki-www/content/pages/docs/agent/options.md

   must be able to persist the cluster state.

 * `-dc` - This flag controls the datacenter the agent is running in.
 If not provided it defaults to "dc1".
-Consul has first class support for multiple data centers but it relies on proper configuration.
+XXX has first class support for multiple data centers but it relies on proper configuration.
 Nodes in the same datacenter should be on a single LAN.

 * `-join` - Address of another agent to join upon starting up.
 This can be specified multiple times to specify multiple agents to join.
-If Consul is unable to join with any of the specified addresses, agent startup will fail.
+If XXX is unable to join with any of the specified addresses, agent startup will fail.
 By default, the agent won't join any nodes when it starts up.

-* `-log-level` - The level of logging to show after the Consul agent has started.
+* `-log-level` - The level of logging to show after the XXX agent has started.
 This defaults to "info".
 The available log levels are "trace", "debug", "info", "warn", "err".
-This is the log level that will be shown for the agent output, but note you can always connect via `consul monitor` to an agent at any log level.
+This is the log level that will be shown for the agent output, but note you can always connect via `XXX monitor` to an agent at any log level.
 The log level can be changed during a config reload.

 * `-node` - The name of this node in the cluster.
 This must be unique within the cluster.
 By default this is the hostname of the machine.

-* `-protocol` - The Consul protocol version to use.
+* `-protocol` - The XXX protocol version to use.
 This defaults to the latest version.
 This should be set only when [upgrading](/docs/upgrading.html).
-  You can view the protocol versions supported by Consul by running `consul -v`.
+  You can view the protocol versions supported by XXX by running `XXX -v`.

-* `-rejoin` - When provided Consul will ignore a previous leave and attempt to rejoin the cluster when starting.
-By default, Consul treats leave as a permanent intent, and does not attempt to join the cluster again when starting.
+* `-rejoin` - When provided XXX will ignore a previous leave and attempt to rejoin the cluster when starting.
+By default, XXX treats leave as a permanent intent, and does not attempt to join the cluster again when starting.
 This flag allows the previous state to be used to rejoin the cluster.

 * `-server` - This flag is used to control if an agent is in server or client mode.
-When provided, an agent will act as a Consul server.
-Each Consul cluster must have at least one server, and ideally no more than 5 *per* datacenter.
+When provided, an agent will act as a XXX server.
+Each XXX cluster must have at least one server, and ideally no more than 5 *per* datacenter.
 All servers participate in the Raft consensus algorithm, to ensure that transactions occur in a consistent, linearizable manner.
 Transactions modify cluster state, which is maintained on all server nodes to ensure availability in the case of node failure.
 Server nodes also